CarInsurance.com Insights

 Cheapest car insurance for seniors with DUIs in Utah

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 65% after the first DUI and up to 152% after a second.
+A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
+Typically, your insurance premium will double after a DUI.
+According to our data, in some states, the increase can be as high as 65% after your first DUI.
+If you get a second DUI, the insurance rates could increase by 152%.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Utah:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Utah:

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense